-Mastery Based Learning @ AFSE
+Competency Based Learning @ AFSE

-What is Mastery-based learning?
+What is Competency-based learning?

-- Students advance upon mastery
+- Students advance upon competency

 - Assessment is meaningful and a positive learning experience for students